 Note 1 — A word on archaeological site Camp des Rouëts.
 Local tradition tells this earthen fortress at the village of Bodieu in the municipality of Mohon, was the residence of Breton kings, and originally erected by the Frisian warlord Corsold.
 Not only it functioned as a fortress but, according to tradition, also as love nest of Coarchion and Aleth (Vincent 2021).
 The structure is a so-called motte castle and dated tenth century (Boule 2021).
 Motte castles were a widespread defensive structure in Europe consisting of a handmade mound with a single lone-standing tower, surrounded by a moat and a palisade.
 In other words, Viking Age material and therefore much too young to be erected by Corsold.
 The castle hill of Rouëts is about eight metres high and its moat about ten metres deep.

-That Corseul is associated with Corsold, isn’t historic (Brett 2022).
+That Corseul is associated with Corsold, is not historic (Brett 2022).
 The old name of Corseul is civitas Coriosolitum and documented around AD 400, after a Gallic people named the Curiosolites mentioned by the Romans first century BC.
 Other spellings of the name Corsold besides Corseul and Corsoldus, are: Corseult, Corsult, Corsolt, Corsoult, Cursoul, Corseu, Courseu, and Corseulle (Haize 1900).

 Concerning the toponym (Haut)-Bécherel stemming from the Old Frisian word beki (Bourgès 2010), it must be noted that the Old Norwegian word bec for ‘small river or rivulet’ might also be its origin (García Losquiño 2018).

-Frisians, in their different speeches along the Wadden Sea coast, use for centuries the phrase leaver dea as slaef, liewer düd aß Slaawe, lever dood as Slav, lewer duad üs Slav etc., meaning ‘better dead than slave’.
-Bit like the yell of William Wallace in the movie Braveheart: “They may take our lives but they will never take our freedom!”
+Frisians, in their different speeches along the Wadden Sea coast, use for centuries the phrase leaver dea as slaef, liewer düd aß Slaawe, lever dood as Slav, lewer duad üs Slav, etc., meaning ‘better dead than slave’.
+Bit like the copycat yell of William Wallace in the movie Braveheart: “They may take our lives but they will never take our freedom!”

-Note 4 – It goes without saying that Corsold had been indicted before the International Criminal Tribunal for Frisia (ICTF) to be tried for the harm he has done to the Breton people.
+Note 3 — It goes without saying that Corsold had been indicted before the International Criminal Tribunal for Frisia (ICTF) to be tried for the harm he has done to the Breton people.
 See also our press release Consensus Frisia Tribunal.

 Suggested music